Migrate an application to Azure App Service and SQL Database

 In addition, Contoso wants to mitigate the single point of failure on the web tier.

-After pinning down goals and requirements, Contoso designs and review a deployment solution, and identifies the migration process, including the Azure services that will be used for migration.
+After pinning down their goals and requirements, Contoso designs and reviews a deployment solution.
+They also identify the migration process, including the Azure services that they'll use for the migration.

-- The SmartHotel360 on-premises app is tiered across two VMs (WEBVM and SQLVM).
+- The SmartHotel360 on-premises application is tiered across two VMs,

-- The VMware environment is managed by vCenter Server 6.5 (vcenter.contoso.com), running on a VM.
+- The VMware environment is managed by vCenter Server 6.5 (vcenter.contoso.com), which runs on a VM.

 - Contoso has an on-premises datacenter (contoso-datacenter), with an on-premises domain controller (contosodc1).